1. Analyze the Question.

 - Do the paragraphs follow a logical order?

-- Do all paragraph provide good details, well-chosen examples etc?
+- Do all paragraphs provide good details, well-chosen examples etc?

 - Are the topic sentences clear?